Scale and accelerate science using AI on CZI’s high-performance computing cluster

 • Technological advances are revolutionizing our understanding of how cells function in health and disease.

-• Fundamental questions in human biology often have a line of sight to medical applications, and understanding cells are important in answering those questions.
+• Fundamental questions in human biology often have a line of sight to medical applications, and understanding cells is important in answering those questions.

 Build

-We aim to help make every scientist a better scientist by improving the tools and technologies they rely on every day.
-We work closely with researchers to understand their challenges and build solutions for the scientific community.
-Learn more about our tools.
+We aim to help make every scientist a better scientist by building open source software tools and models to accelerate the pace of biomedicine.
+We collaborate closely with researchers to better understand their challenges and develop solutions that will help deepen our understanding of human health and disease at a cellular level.

 Fund